Table of Contents[Hide][Show]

 - Dip an organic cotton ball or pad into it after cleansing and apply it over your face gently.
 You can do it twice a day or as needed.

-Ashwagandha (Withania somnifera) is also a popular Ayurveda herb as it can correct your hormonal imbalance, calm your skin, and reduce acne.
+Ashwagandha (Withania somnifera) is also a popular Ayurveda herb as it can correct your hormonal imbalance, calm your skin, and reduce blemishes.
 Plus, it’s great for stress reduction!

 Why not try taking Ashwagandha orally?
 It will help with your skin, your overall health, and stress levels.